What is family planning?

 There are medications available to help manage infection.
 Pain relievers such as aspirin, acetaminophen, or ibuprofen may help relieve discomfort and fever.

-Stop having vaginal, anal, or oral sex.
+Stop having vaginal, anal, or oral sex until you have talked to a healthcare provider.

-Genital warts often disappear on their own but they can be treated with medications or removed by various treatments.
+Genital warts often disappear on their own, but they can be treated with medications or removed by various treatments.

 Late Stage: One out of three people who have syphilis that is not treated suffer serious damage to the nervous system, heart, brain, or other organs, and death may result.
-This can occur 1–20 years after the start of the infection.
+This can occur 1–20 years after the start of infection.

 Stop having vaginal, anal, or oral sex until treatment is finished.